 Adding to this experience, President Bush published “Portraits of Courage” in 2017.
 The book is a collection of portraits he painted of veterans he had met throughout his life.
 Josh was one of 98 veterans selected for this honor.

-May 2020 will bring more well-deserved and hard-earned honors for Josh: graduation and a bachelor’s degree in business administration.
+May 2020 brought more well-deserved and hard-earned honors for Josh: graduation and a bachelor’s degree in business administration.